 Research and development expenses include salaries and benefits of all research personnel, payments to contract research organizations, payments to research consultants, and the purchase of lab supplies.
 These expenses are offset by income earned from government grant payments.
-We generate grant revenue on contracts with various federal agencies and nonprofit research institutions for general research conducted by us.
-These grant arrangements also do not meet the criteria for revenue recognition and amounts earned under these grant contracts are recorded as a negative research and development expense.

-During the year ended December 31, 2023, research and development expenses decreased by \$2.3 million, or 37%, to \$3.8 million from the prior year period.
-The decrease was primarily related to a decrease of \$1.9 million in research and development related costs attributable to our Netherton program as the program transitions into the clinic, a net decrease in payroll and related costs of \$556,000 attributable to a reduction in staff, a decrease of \$183,000 attributable to a decrease in the utilization of consultants offset by an increase of \$378,000 in research and development costs attributable to advancing our CTAR program and a net increase of \$39,000 of other costs.
-There was \$0 and \$4,426 government and nonprofit grant revenue received by us during fiscal year 2023 or 2022; respectively.
+During the year ended December 31, 2024, research and development expenses increased by \$1.1 million, or 30%, to \$4.7 million from the prior year period.
+The increase was primarily related to an increase of \$450,000 in payroll related costs, \$500,000 in research and development related costs attributable to our efforts in moving our EGFR program forward, an increase of \$37,000 in moving our Netherton program forward, and a net increase of \$113,000 of other costs.
+There was no government and nonprofit grant revenue received by us during fiscal year 2024 or 2023, and do not expect any future grant revenue at this time.